system-zero/system-zero/README.md

   - very old C codebases
   - mostly unknown tiny libraries and utilities
   - all of the kind of specific algorithms

+Indepented units:
+  - functions that operate on one thing

 Written but not still exposed to this system:
   - an X window manager